unleashit/npm-library/packages/forgotPassword/readme.md

-## Fogot Password
+## Forgot Password

 React forgot password component in Typescript, Formik and Yup for validation.
-It accepts props including submit and sucess handlers, custom fields, custom Yup schema, choice of default or custom success component, header and more.
+It accepts props including submit and success handlers, custom fields, custom Yup schema, choice of default or custom success component, header and more.

 ![forgot password component](forgotPassword.png)